Malcolm Hardee: Death and legacy

 Police constable Martin Spirito told the court that, on 2 February: "The search commenced at 10:00 am.
 At 10:24 am one of the officers came up and said he had found a lifeless body.
 I followed the officer's line down.
 Six metres down I saw a white male.
 The male had a bottle of beer clenched in his right hand."
 Police sergeant Roy Dawson, in charge of overseeing the dive, told the court: "The bottle was held in his right hand.
 It fell from his hand on the ascent."

 Hardee's date of death is usually said to be 31 January, although Coroner John Sampson said, "He was last seen on the quayside outside the Wibbly Wobbly public house at about 6 am on Sunday January 30".

 About 700 people attended his funeral at St Alfege Church in Greenwich.
 Jo Brand, Arthur Smith, Stewart Lee and his son Frank Hardee all delivered eulogies, and the musician Jools Holland played the piano.
-He was cremated at Hither Green in South East London.
+He was cremated at Lewisham Crematorium in southeast London.

 In June 2005, there were two tribute shows at the Glastonbury Festival; in July, a BBC Radio 4 documentary tribute; and, in August, two tribute shows at the Edinburgh Fringe.
 There were five-hour tribute shows at the Hackney Empire theatre in London on 5 February 2006 and 28 January 2007 to commemorate the anniversary of his death.